dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

   - iOS
   - macOS
   - Windows
-- Platform operating system version for iOS, Android, and Windows (only Windows 10 versions may be used, leave this blank if Windows 8.1 is allowed)
+- Platform operating system version for iOS, Android, Android for Work, and Windows (only Windows 10 versions may be used, leave this blank if Windows 8.1 is allowed)
   - Minimum version
   - Maximum version
 - Restrict personally owned devices (iOS, Android, Android for Work, macOS only)